The Cat Came Back: Theme

 But the cat came back for it wouldn't stay away.

 Throughout the song, Mr. Johnson tries disposing of the animal in a variety of perilous ways.
 In one verse, he gives it to someone riding in a balloon, a trip that ends when the balloon drops far away with the person's whereabouts unknown.
-In another, a neighbor tries killing the cat with a shotgun loaded with nails and explosives, but accidentally blows himself up instead ("97 pieces of the man is all they found...").
-Additional verses see Mr. Johnson handing the cat over to a man travelling west on a train that soon derails, killing everyone onboard except the cat; a little boy with a dollar riding up a river in his boat (which leads to the boy drowning and the river being dragged, while the cat, who had a rope tied around its neck, escapes unharmed), and a ship sailing across the ocean (an incoming gust of wind results in every person aboard dying, but the cat survives).
-One verse even reveals that the cat has its own family of seven kittens, until a cyclone destroys its home and the kittens are blown around, never to be seen again.
+In another, a neighbor tries killing the cat with a shotgun, but accidentally blows himself up instead ("97 pieces of the man is all they found...").
+Additional verses see Mr. Johnson handing the cat over to a man travelling west on a train that soon derails, killing everyone onboard except the cat; a little boy with a dollar riding up a river in his boat (which leads to the boy drowning and the river being dragged, while the cat, who had a rope tied around its neck, escapes unharmed), and a ship sailing across the ocean (an incoming gust of wind results in every passenger dying, but the cat survives).
+One verse reveals that the cat has a family of seven kittens, until a cyclone destroys its home and the kittens are blown around, never to be seen again.

 In Miller's original, the cat finally died when an organ grinder came around one day and: